 Raised in Yorta Yorta country in northern Victoria, Aditya Ryan Bhat developed an early and alarming predilection for tapping on his own head.
-Concerned parents resolved to redirect these latent percussive impulses to a less hazardous outlet, and enrolled him in drum lessons.
+Concerned parents resolved to redirect these latent percussive impulses to a less hazardous outlet and enrolled him in drum lessons.
 From there (more-or-less), it has been an evolving journey of finding ever more delightful and strange things to hit!

 FROM: VIC.
 Lands of the Yorta Yorta people.